After taking some time off from this topic I think it’s time to return because I would be lying if I said leaving meant it was all over.

 With a broken heart and a chewed lip I deleted the email.
 I felt sadness and uncertainty creep over me once again.

 Soon after that my mom found my stashed moving boxes under my bed.
-She flew into another rage, demanding to know why I was “hoarding” things the family needed, why I was hiding things from her.
+She flew into another rage, demanding to know why I was “hoarding” things the family needed (we didn’t need them), why I was hiding things from her.

 I’d talked to my sister a month or so beforehand about getting an apartment in town just so Mom and Dad could sort things out on their own.
 She was hesitant but in favor of helping the two of them if it meant preserving the family.
 (Notice the desire to handle this ourselves) I told my Dad I was considering moving.
 He didn’t seem surprised.